talwrii/twitter-exodus/readme.md

 Elon musks purchase of twitter is making the headlines.
 Some think it is good some think it is bad.

-## Reasons to leave twitter or diverse your solutions
+## Reasons to leave twitter or diversify your tweeting

 * Musk is the wealthiest man in the world and has too much influence
 * Musk is not necessary treating his employees at twitter with respect